Coaching Teens & College Students

 Review successes from the past week as well as some of the stumbles - in any area the student wants to tackle.
 It’s important to see the direct results of the hard work of building new habits.

 Help the student achieve small accomplishments that will build confidence and the willingness to invest greater effort.
-As the student/client accomplishes the initial objectives, allow them to reflect on what he/she did to succeed, building upon these achievements, so he/she feels ready to tackle the next challenge with greater confidence and independence.
+As the student/client accomplishes the initial objectives, allow them to reflect on what they did to succeed, building upon these achievements, so they feel ready to tackle the next challenge with greater confidence and independence.
 It is the hope (expectation) that the small successes will improve motivation.
 Over time, the student/client should hopefully take ownership of the tools and strategies, establish new habits and gradually fade support during the coaching process to promote independence.

 The ultimate goal is for the student improve their feeling of confidence in their abilities in academics and in their social world.